Wizz Air trims Oct capacity forecast to half, points to muted winter

-Sept 25 (Reuters) - Hungarian low-cost carrier Wizz Air Holdings Plc said on Friday it expected to operate at half of its capacity in October, adding that it does not foresee operating at a higher capacity during the winter if current pandemic curbs remain.
+(Reuters) - Hungarian low-cost carrier Wizz Air Holdings Plc WIZZ.L said on Friday it expected to operate at half of its capacity in October, adding that it does not foresee operating at a higher capacity during the winter if current pandemic curbs remain.

 Our Standards: The Thomson Reuters Trust Principles.